-With thousands of guests in each tent those serving the beer have to carry as many Mass as possible at one time, twelve is not unusual, and currently the world record is twenty-three full Mass carried through an Oktoberfest tent for 450 feet.
+With thousands of guests in each tent those serving the beer have to carry as many Mass as possible at one time, twelve is not unusual, and currently the world record is 23 full Mass carried through an Oktoberfest tent for 450 feet.

-For generations Bavarians have called the Oktoberfest "The Wiesn" from "Theresienwiese", Theresa’s Fields, for Princess Theresa whose marriage to Crown Prince Ludwig of Bavaria brought about the first "Oktoberfest".
+For generations Bavarians have called the Oktoberfest "Wiesn" from "Theresienwiese", Theresa’s Fields, for Princess Theresa whose marriage to Crown Prince Ludwig of Bavaria brought about the first "Oktoberfest".

 After German reunification this was modified, so now when the first Sunday in October falls on the 1st or 2nd the festival continues until the Sunday after German Unity Day, which is October 3.
 After that it really is "Aus is!"

-Two traditional processions pass through the city's streets to the "Wiesn", the Einzug der Festwirte, "Grand entry of the Oktoberfest Landlords and Breweries", on the first day and the Trachten und Schuetzenumzug, "Costume and Riflemen's Procession", on the second day.
-Both processions led by Munich's city mascot for the last 800 years, Munchener Kindl, who was originally portrayed as one of the monks believed to have been the first inhabitants of Munich.
+Two traditional processions pass through the city's streets to the "Wiesn", the "Einzug der Festwirte", Grand entry of the Oktoberfest Landlords and Breweries, on the first day and the "Trachten und Schuetzenumzug", Costume and Riflemen's Procession, on the second day.
+Both processions led by Munich's city mascot for the last 800 years, Münchener Kindl, who was originally portrayed as one of the monks believed to have been the first inhabitants of Munich.

-"Muenchen", the German name of the city, means "Of Monks".
+"München", the German name of the city, means "Of Monks".

-Dirndl, is now used to describe the traditional dress, but originally described a young woman or a girl in Bavarian dialect.
+"Dirndl", is now used to describe the traditional dress, but originally described a young woman or a girl in Bavarian dialect.

-The special Wiesn beer has a high alcohol content and this seems to come as a surprise to many, so the Bavarian Red Cross are kept very busy dealing with "Bierleichen", Beer Corpses, while also supplying paper underwear etc., so no one, who sometime during the day decided it was fun to decorate "Aloisius the Angel", need leave the Wiesn in a state of undress.
+The special Wiesn beer has a high alcohol content and this seems to come as a surprise to many, so the Bavarian Red Cross are kept very busy dealing with "Bierleichen", Beer Corpses, while also supplying paper underwear etc. No one, even those whose clothes might now be decorating Aloisius the Angel for example, need leave the Wiesn in a state of undress.